kateglee/sagemaker-python-sdk/doc/using_pytorch.rst

      aws s3 cp model.tar.gz s3://my-bucket/my-path/model.tar.gz

-To run this command, you'll need the AWS CLI tool installed.
+To run this command, you'll need to have the AWS CLI tool installed.
 For information about installing the AWS CLI, see `Installing the AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html>`_.

 Create a PyTorchModel object